-For young adults struggling with anxiety, depression, substance or technology abuse, learning differences, mood disorders, a lack of focus, or ADD/ADHD, Dragonfly Transitions offers treatment and support in a residential, peer-based community setting.
+For young adults struggling with anxiety, depression or technology abuse, learning differences, mood disorders, a lack of focus, or ADD/ADHD, Dragonfly Transitions offers treatment and support in a residential, peer-based community setting.
 Many of the young adults who come to Dragonfly have previously struggled with developing and executing the academic skills necessary to live a healthy, balanced, and successful life in college and beyond.

 At Dragonfly, students work closely with the Academic Director to determine and pursue educational goals.
 The program offers academic mentoring, a study lab, and weekly supported study halls.
 The Academic Director works with each student to create a personalized education plan that involves the process of class selection and enrollment, ordering text books and supplies, keeping tabs on student progress, providing academic support, and helping students develop strategies to set them on the path of academic success.

 Many young adults today struggle with anxiety that can cause them to avoid completing assignments or connecting with professors when they have a question or need to seek accommodations such as extended time for test taking.
 Dragonfly Transitions offers 1:1 mentorship and coaching for students to help them gain the skills they will need to succeed after they graduate from the program.
 This includes helping students learn how to navigate the process of communicating with professors about grades and progress, accessing free peer tutoring services on each campus, and proactively seeking accommodations for learning disabilities if necessary.